-.A8 The responsibility to approve revised peer review documents may be delegated to the technical reviewer or an individual member of the RAB.

-.A9 Requesting revisions to the peer review report is not necessary in the following circumstances:
+- i. are not completed properly or fully or - ii. contain firm or client references - .A9 The responsibility to approve revised peer review documents may be delegated to the technical reviewer or an individual member of the RAB. - .A10 Requesting revisions to the peer review report is not necessary in the following circumstances: - a.

-- a.
 System review report deficiencies or significant deficiencies contain a reference to the specific number of engagements where the matters were noted rather than using general terms such as few or some. - b.
 Multiple deficiencies or significant deficiencies could have been combined. - c.
 There are deficiencies or significant deficiencies where the reviewed firm understands the substance and responds appropriately but the deficiency or significant deficiency is not written clearly.

-.A10 If the RAB delays acceptance of a review, a letter is sent to the captain and firm to request that the applicable parties revise the identified documents before the peer review can be accepted.
+.A11 If the RAB delays acceptance of a review, a letter is sent to the captain and firm to request that the applicable parties revise the identified documents before the peer review can be accepted.
 The letter also advises the firm that once the RAB is satisfied, the RAB will submit an acceptance letter that may outline certain additional corrective actions, which the firm will be required to acknowledge prior to the review being accepted.